robusta-dev/robusta/docs/catalog/triggers/prometheus.rst

 Sending Alerts to Robusta
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You must configure AlertManager to send alerts to Robusta:
+Forward alerts to Robusta by adding a webhook receiver to AlertManager:

 .. admonition:: AlertManager configuration